 By your second trimester your body has made many physical adjustments.
 Your blood volume is now sufficient to fill the newly stretched blood vessels and hopefully you feel your energy start to return.
 You can continue to partake in many forms of exercise with a few alterations.

 A gentle game of tennis is fine as long as you don’t get too competitive.
-The relaxin that is preparing your body for birth affects all your joints.
+The hormones that are preparing your body for birth affect all your joints.
 Fast, jerky, and bouncy movements that the body can usually cope with may lead to sprained ankles and twisted knees.
 And avoid contact sports that could lead to being hit in the abdomen.

-You may notice that you can stretch further that before — that doesn’t mean you should.
-While your muscles may still get tight, your ligaments are loose and your joints unstable, so stretch with care.
+You may notice that you can stretch further that before—that doesn’t mean you should.
+While your muscles may still get tight, your ligaments and joints will have more movement, so stretch with care.